Greenwich Village Society for Historic Preservation: Opposition to housing and development

 In 2021, the New York City Council voted to approve the construction of 3,500 housing units (one quarter of which was devoted to affordable housing) in SoHo and NoHo in a 43-5 vote.
 Village Preservation lobbied against the construction project.

+In 2023, Village Preservation opposed the construction of an all-affordable rental building on a city-owned lot at 388 Hudson St. in Greenwich Village.
+Village Preservation head Andrew Berman criticized the size of the building.

 Work

 GVSHP holds a number of events, such as lectures, walking tours, panel discussions, and house tours.
 The organization's primary annual fundraiser is the Village House Tour, held on the first Sunday each May.
-Its major members’ event is the Village Awards and Annual Meeting in June.
+Its major members' event is the Village Awards and Annual Meeting in June.

 Landmarks designation efforts

 Although a large portion of the Village was designated in 1969 as part of the Greenwich Village Historic District, many buildings outside the district's boundaries are unprotected.
 During the decade between 2003 and 2013, GVSHP helped secure landmark designation of over 1,250 buildings, as well as community-scaled "contextual rezonings" of nearly 100 blocks.

 Among their notable accomplishments are the listing of the Stonewall Inn on the National Register of Historic Places in 1999 and designation as part of the Stonewall National Monument in 2016, the first U.S. national monument or city landmark based upon LGBT history.
 Their other accomplishments include landmark designation for the Meatpacking District and most of the South Village; the first extensions of the Greenwich Village Historic District since 1969; first-of-their-kind landmark designation of sites such as Webster Hall, I.M.
-Pei’s Silver Towers, and the former Bell Telephone Labs/Westbeth Artist Housing, and saving homes and studios of artists such as Frank Stella and Willem de Kooning from demolition.
+Pei's Silver Towers, and the former Bell Laboratories Building/Westbeth Artist Housing, and saving homes and studios of artists such as Frank Stella and Willem de Kooning from demolition.

 Some of its more notable efforts include: